Making DIY emergency candles is a smart move for anyone who wants to be ready for unexpected power cuts or other

 - More room for error: Paraffin has a low burning point, so it will burn even with a small, short wick.
 The same wick wouldn’t burn my beeswax candles – their wax kept putting them out.

-- Consistent: Beeswax varies a lot in its hardness and burn time depending on its source.
+- Consistent: Beeswax varies greatly in its hardness and burn time depending on its source.
 This can make it hard to size the wick.
 You don’t have this problem with paraffin.

 Note about Soy Wax:

 There is also soy-based wax available.
-It has a lot of the same characteristics of paraffin, but burns cleaner and a bit longer.
+It has many of the same characteristics as paraffin but burns cleaner and a bit longer.

-I didn’t realize how important the wick was until my test candles wouldn’t burn.
-My wick material was good – it just wasn’t large enough for my beeswax candles.
+I didn’t realize how vital the wick was until my test candles wouldn’t burn.
+My wick material was good; it wasn’t large enough for my beeswax candles.

 Candle Wick Materials:

-I got some string (Amazon Link) which is made especially for candle making.
+I got some string (Amazon Link), especially for candle making.
 The best candle wicks will be braided into a round shape.
 The round braid helps the wick stand up straight and burn slower.

 Unfortunately, the wick I got was a flat braid and, thus, not as thick.
 It burned very quickly, and I had problems with the beeswax candles not burning fast enough.